kyma-project/kyma/docs/backup/03-03-restore-backup.md

 kubectl describe restore -n kyma-backup {restore name}
 ```

-To validate the result of the restore use the `kubectl get` command.
+To validate the result of the restore, use the `kubectl get` command.

 > **NOTE:** Even if the restore process is complete, it may take some time for the resources to become available again.